codeforpdx/dwellingly-app/README.md

 - React will open a browser page for you and navigate to `localhost:3000`

 ## Thank you for your help and happy coding!

+- This is an edit.
+Do you edit?